 If you decrease the temperature on your thermostat and you only feel warm air, this can be a sign of many problems.
 Some of these problems are not a big deal, while others can require expensive repairs.
 You should always keep your eye on when your AC is blowing warm air.

 One reason for warm air coming through the AC is a loss of power.
 If outside part of your air conditioner does not have a connection to the electricity, it is possible your indoor unit can blow the air, but in this case, a compressor cannot work.
 You can get help from an HVAC technician to fix electrical connection problems and make sure that the AC system is in good condition and does not have a risk of a fire.

 When your air conditioning system works, it utilizes coolant to remove heat from the air and push the cool air through the ducts and out through the vents.
 If your air conditioning system works on a low coolant level, the heat will stay in the air and come back through.
 You can not replace the coolant, so if your system’s level is low, probably there is a leak.
 It is better to get help from a specialized HVAC Contractor which can send you technicians to control your air conditioner and identify the source of the leak and how to repair it.

-The coils in your cooling system work properly if your air conditioner provides uninterrupted airflow.
+The coils in your cooling system work properly if your AC provides uninterrupted airflow.
 Dirty coils that do not have the airflow they require can cause a lack of cool air.
 They can store up dust and dirt over time, and regular cleaning will help your unit work properly.
 Never try to clean the coils by yourself.
 It is highly dangerous to start poking around in an air conditioner, you should leave this task to a professional.
 The technicians will probably clean the coils as part of the service.